Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

 where here $\rho$ is the spatial density and the initial density $f^0$ is given.

-Our whole concern in this article is to understand when and in which sense, Eq. \eqref{eq:vlasov} can be seen as a limit of system \eqref{eq:ODE0}.
+Our purpose in this article is to understand when and in which sense, Eq. \eqref{eq:vlasov} can be seen as a limit of system \eqref{eq:ODE}.
 This question is of importance for theoretical reasons, to justify the validity of the Vlasov equation for example.

-It also plays a role for numerical simulation, and especially Particles in Cells methods which introduce a large number (roughly around $10^6$ or $10^8$, to compare with the order $10^{10}$ to $10^{23}$ mentioned above) of ``virtual'' particles in order to obtain a particles system solvable numerically.
+It also plays a role for numerical simulation, and especially Particles in Cells methods which introduce a large number of ``virtual'' particles (roughly around $10^6$ or $10^8$, to compare with the real order mentioned above) in order to obtain a many particle system solvable numerically.
 The problem in that case is to explain why it is possible to correctly approximate the system by using much fewer particles.
-This would of course be ensured by the convergence of \eqref{eq:ODE0} to \eqref{eq:vlasov}.
+This would of course be ensured by the convergence of \eqref{eq:ODE} to \eqref{eq:vlasov}.

-Of course, we shall make use of uniqueness results for the solution of equation~\eqref{eq:vlasov}.
-But this equation is now well understood, even when the interaction $F$ is singular, including the Coulombian case.
-The existence of weak solutions goes back to \cite{Dobr79} or \cite{Arse75}.
-Existence and uniqueness of global classical solutions is proved in \cite{Pfaf}, \cite{Scha91} (see also \cite{Hor93}) and at the same time in \cite{LioPer91}.
-Of course those results require some smoothness on the initial data $f^0$ (for instance compact support and boundedness in \cite{Pfaf}).
-We will state the precise result of existence and uniqueness we need in the Proposition~\ref{prop:WPvlasov} in Section~\ref{sec:uniq}.
+We make use of uniqueness results for the solution of equation~\eqref{eq:vlasov}.
+The regularity theory for this equation is now well understood, even when the interaction $F$ is singular, including the Coulombian case.
+The existence of weak solutions goes back to \cite{Arse75,Dobr79}.
+Existence and uniqueness of global classical solutions in dimension up to $3$ is proved in \cite{Pfaf}, \cite{Scha91} (see also \cite{Hor93}) and at the same time in \cite{LioPer91}.
+Of course those results require some assumptions on the initial data $f^0$: for instance compact support and boundedness in \cite{Pfaf}.
+We will state the precise result of existence and uniqueness we need in Proposition~\ref{prop:WPvlasov} in Section~\ref{sec:uniq}. \paragraph{\bf Formal derivation of Eq. \eqref{eq:vlasov} from \eqref{eq:ODE}.} One of the simplest way to understand formally how to derive Eq. \eqref{eq:vlasov} is to introduce the empirical measure